Rezső Kasztner: Descendants

 Kasztner's daughter Zsuzsa lives in Tel Aviv, where she works as a hospital nurse.
 She has three daughters, including Merav Michaeli, a well-known radio and television presenter in Israel, and the leader of the Israeli Labor Party.
 In her inaugural speech to the Knesset, Michaeli described her grandfather as a man who saved "tens of thousands of Jews" by negotiating with Eichmann.
 Zsuzsa Kasztner and Michaeli attended the formal presentation of the Kasztner archive to Yad Vashem in 2007, and the former lectured about her father in Britain in 2008.

 Documentary

-The feature-length theatrical documentary Killing Kasztner was released in Israel and the United Kingdom in 2009 and in the United States in October 2009.
-The director of the film is Gaylen Ross.
-Reszo Kasztner was voiced in by American actor, Larry Pine.
+Gaylen Ross directed a feature-length theatrical documentary, Killing Kasztner, which was released in Israel, the United Kingdom and the United States in 2009.
+Reszo Kasztner was voiced by American actor, Larry Pine.

 In the documentary, Ze'ev Eckstein states that after he fired a blank or a dud, Kasztner ran in the dark into the bushes by his building.
 Eckstein fired his two remaining bullets in Kasztner's direction and then heard a shot by someone else, when Kasztner cried out in pain.
 Eckstein thus implied that he was not the one who fired the fatal shot.

 The film shows Eckstein at the Kasztner family apartment in Tel Aviv, where he was invited and met with the family.
 The atmosphere was not hostile.